 If you have a much higher appetite for risk, then peer to peer lending might be worth considering.
 The peer to peer space allows you to lend your money to those seeking capital.
 This can either be to individuals or small-to-medium businesses.

 Depending on the underlying borrower, peer to peer loans can pay anywhere between 4% and 12%, with higher rates of interest obviously coming with a higher level of risk.
 The reason that peer to peer loans are considered high-risk is that there is always the chance that the borrower will default on the loan.
+You can check out Lending Club if you are interested in investing in peer to peer lending.

 If they do, this means that you might not get the full principal loan amount back.
 As such, if you do opt for the peer to peer route, you should diversify your risk by investing in dozens, if not hundreds of individual loans.